mikereams/generator-web-data-connector/README.md

 ## Deploying

-This generator offers several deployment strategies based on the type of connector you're making.
-Although it handles setup and boilerplate for these services, additional work is necessary to actually deploy the app.
+Great!
+You've built your web data connector, but how do you make it accessible to Tableau users?
+Although this generator does setup and some boilerplate for several deployment strategies, additional work is necessary to actually deploy the app.
 Documentation for each option is provided below:

 #### Heroku
 - Be sure you have [git][] and the [heroku toolbelt][] installed, then